 Yes, most nursing homes have a beauty salon where a beautician comes in regularly for appointments.
 There is a charge, but it is usually affordable.
 Most also do men's hair and beard services.

 Are these guidelines the same if someone already lives in a Senior Retirement Village where they have access to Independent Living, Assisted Living and Nursing Home Care?

 You should consult with the administrative staff of your community to find out what their policies are.
 There may be costs associated with moving to a more suitable nursing home care from independent or assisted living.

-That is not necessarily true.
 If a resident is going to a short-term rehabilitation center, then they will definitely be either moving back home or to a senior living facility.
 For residents that require long-term care, some residents do get well enough to go home or go to an assisted living community.
-Many residents however do enter a facility with severe medical issues, and are not able to leave.
+Many residents, however, do enter a facility with severe medical issues and are not able to leave.